2018 CONCACAF Women's Championship: Venues

-The venues were announced by CONCACAF on 8 April 2018.
-Sahlen's Stadium and H-E-B Park hosted the group stage matches, while Toyota Stadium hosted the four matches in the knockout stage.
+The venues were announced by CONCACAF on April 8, 2018.
+Sahlen's Stadium in Cary, North Carolina and H-E-B Park in Edinburg, Texas hosted the group stage matches, while Toyota Stadium in Frisco, Texas hosted the four matches in the knockout stage.

 Draw

-The draw for the final tournament was held on 4 September 2018, 10:00 EDT (UTC−4), at the Univision Studios in Miami.
+The draw for the final tournament was held on September 4, 2018, 10:00 EDT (UTC−4), at the Univision Studios in Miami, Florida, United States.
 The eight teams were drawn into two groups of four teams.
 They were seeded into four pots.
 Pot 1 contained the United States, seeded in Group A, and Canada, seeded in Group B. The remaining six teams were allocated to Pots 2–4 based on the CONCACAF Women's Rankings.
 The two teams from UNCAF could not be drawn into the same group.

 Squads

-The provisional 35-player roster (4 must be goalkeepers) for each team was announced by CONCACAF on 10 September 2018.
-The final 20-player roster (2 must be goalkeepers) for each team was announced by CONCACAF on 26 September 2018.
+The provisional 35-player roster (4 must be goalkeepers) for each team was announced by CONCACAF on September 10, 2018.
+The final 20-player roster (2 must be goalkeepers) for each team was announced by CONCACAF on September 26, 2018.
 After the final 20-player roster was submitted, only injury-related changes would be submitted until 24 hours before each team's first match.